November 3, 2025 · 6 min read

 The blind spots are more interesting

-Seeing your blind spots named explicitly is different from sensing them vaguely.
-It makes them available for examination in a way that a vague unease does not.
+Seeing your blind spots named explicitly is different from sensing them vaguely; it makes them available for examination in a way that a vague unease does not.

 The practical implication

+If your notes encode a pattern, a specific intellectual fingerprint, then that fingerprint is a more accurate description of how you think than anything you would write on a LinkedIn profile, a bio, or an "about me" page.
 Those formats require you to self-report in categories: your job, your education, your skills.
-They are fine for a certain kind of matching.
-But they tell you nothing about whether someone reaches for the same frameworks you do, or is stuck on the same questions.
+They are adequate for a certain kind of matching, but they tell you nothing about whether someone reaches for the same frameworks you do, or is stuck on the same questions.

 Your notes already contain your fingerprint.